qmk/qmk_firmware/keyboards/kbdfans/kbd8x_mk2/keymaps/default/readme.md

-# The default keymap for kbd8x-mk2
+# The default keymap for KBD8X MKII

+A typical setup.
+Nothing special.
+A nice starting point for customizing.